 4. Long time to implement

 Most companies attracted to maintenance management software have considerable assets to monitor.
 Consequently, considerable time is usually needed to record assets and inventory into the system database.
 While the process of data entry is generally straightforward and requires minimal skill, many asset managers either do not have the time or desire to take on this task.
 In this case, system vendors offer add-on supports.
-For those customers who already have existing databases, they may consider enterprise software that makes migrating data relatively easy.
+For those customers who already have existing databases, they may consider Enterprise asset management (EAM) software that makes migrating data relatively easy.

 5. Errors in data entry